Nick and Joe Jonas' Birthday Tributes to Kevin Jonas Will Have You "Burnin' Up" - E! Online

 We're a "sucker" for a good birthday message.

 Kevin Jonas turned 33 years old on Thursday, Nov.
 5 and received some love from his fellow JoBros.
-Joe Jonas, for instance, wished him a happy birthday and wrote, "love you like a brother," which received some laughs in the comments section considering, well, they are brothers.
+Joe Jonas, for instance, wished him a happy birthday on Instagram and wrote, "love you like a brother," which received some laughs in the comments section considering, well, they are brothers.

 "Miss you mate!" he wrote alongside a throwback photo of the duo.
 "Can't wait to hang when it's time!
 P.S.
 I can't tell if that's a mystery tooth or gum in your mouth."